 In this query, we must use the WHERE condition to retrieve all records from the EMPLOYEE table.
 However, the WHERE condition is TRUE only if the values of the CURRENT_DATE column give date values between 2021-03-04 and 2020-06-30 from the EMPLOYEE table when using the SELECT statement.

-Just to remember the CURRENT_DATE column is a reserved word used in the EMPLOYEE table i.e; we have used the backlash single dash sign as ` ` for it in the query.
+To remember, the CURRENT_DATE column is a reserved word used in the EMPLOYEE table, i.e, we have used the backlash single dash sign as ” for it in the query.

 Read: MariaDB Delete From Statement

-Here we will understand how to use the BETWEEN condition on the FOREIGN KEY column in the query and which is explained with the help of an illustrated example.
+Here, we will learn how to use the BETWEEN condition on the FOREIGN KEY column in a query, which is explained with the help of an illustrated example.

-In MariaDB, a foreign key is a column or collection of columns in one table that refers to a column or set of columns in another table, ensuring that the two tables’ informational system is secure.
+In MariaDB, a foreign key is a column or a collection of columns in one table that refer to a column or set of columns in another table, ensuring that the two tables’ information systems are secure.

 SELECT * FROM SKULLCANDY;